 \begin{proof} Proceeding as in Corollary \ref{gap free corollary}, we have both $G$ and $G^c$ chordal.
 Therefore, by the proof of Theorem \ref{theorem:chordal collapsing}, both $\mathrm{Ind}_r(G)$ and $\mathrm{Ind}_r(G^c)$ are $r$-collapsible. \end{proof}

-We know that if $G=C_n^c$, then $I_{\Indr{1}(G)}$ does not have linear resolution {if $n \geq 4$ by Fr\"oberg's theorem since $G^c = C_n$ is not a chordal graph $n \geq 4$.
-However, in} what follows we show that $I_{\Indr{r}(C_n^c)}$ has linear resolution for each $r\ge 2$. {Consequently, the converse of Theorem \ref{maintheorem} cannot hold.} We prove that $I_{\Indr{r}(G)}$ has a linear resolution as a corollary of the following result.
+We know that if $G=C_n^c$, where $n\ge 4$, then $I_{\Indr{1}(G)}$ does not have a linear resolution by Fr\"oberg's theorem, since $G^c = C_n$ is not a chordal graph for $n \geq 4$.
+However, in what follows we show that $I_{\Indr{r}(C_n^c)}$ has a linear resolution for each $r\ge 2$. {Consequently, the converse of Theorem \ref{maintheorem} cannot hold.} We prove that $I_{\Indr{r}(G)}$ has a linear resolution as a corollary of the following result.